LibraryOfCongress/api.congress.gov/BillEndpointDocumentation.md

         - `<firstName>` (e.g. Carolyn)
           - The first name of the bill or resolution sponsor.
         - `<middleName>` (e.g. B.)
-          - The middle name of the bill or resolution sponsor.
+          - The middle name or initial of the bill or resolution sponsor.
-          - Note that this element may be empty.
         - `<lastName>` (e.g. Maloney)
           - The last name of the bill or resolution sponsor.
         - `<party>` (e.g. D)